ryanramage/hyperseaport/README.md

 npm i -g hyperseaport
 ```

+The following instructions are for the CLI usage.
+See the [examples](https://github.com/ryanramage/hyperseaport/tree/master/examples) directory for usage as a module in a node app to register or consume services.

 # 1. Generate a unique seed for your registry

 Your registry is unique!
 The seed ensures a unique and consistent public key.
 Only those who know the public key can connect and uses the services the registry maintains.